Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Examples

-This is the generic situation, as we can exemplify with the scalar PDE where $\11=(1,\dots,1)$, that can be seen as a multidimensional Euler's equation On the other hand, it is worth remarking (\ref{Eq.
-Singular}) has been recently studied by Z. Luo, H. Chen and C. Zhang \cite{Zhang19} for the case where $a,b,c_1,c_2$ are analytic near $\00\in\C^2$ and $b(\00)c_1(\00)c_2(\00)\neq 0$.
+On the other hand, it is worth remarking (\ref{Eq.
+Singular}) has been recently studied by Z. Luo, H. Chen and C. Zhang in Ref. \cite{Zhang19} for the case where $a,b,c_1,c_2$ are analytic near $\00\in\C^2$ and $b(\00)c_1(\00)c_2(\00)\neq 0$.
 This scalar equation has a unique formal power series solution $\hat{u}$ which is Borel--summable in the variables $(x_1,x_2)$.
-In particular, $\hat{u}$ is $(1,1)$--Gevrey as we showed before.
+In particular, $\hat{u}$ is $(1,1)$--Gevrey as we have shown. \end{eje}